pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 Once you have gone through this tutorial, you should also reference the [tutorial on the PNL GitHub](https://github.com/pnlbwh/pnlNipype/blob/master/docs/TUTORIAL.md).
 The main GitHub page can be found [here](https://github.com/pnlbwh)

-## Set up sample files
+## Setting Up Your Sample Files

 The pipeline relies heavily on the use of the Linux operating system, which unlike Microsoft Windows or Mac OS X, is text and terminal based.
 It is best to gain some familiarity with Linux (with a Linux tutorial) before beginning this pipeline tutorial.
 However, all the steps used in Linux will be explained along the way.

-If you haven’t worked with Linux before, it’s important to know that spacing, capitalization, and typos all matter when inputting commands.
+If you haven't worked with Linux before, it's important to know that spacing, capitalization, and typos all matter when inputting commands.
 If one of the scripts associated with the pipeline gives you an error message when you try to run it, it may be because of one of these things, so this is always the first place to look when figuring out the issue.

 If you have questions at any point, ask an RA!
 They will be more than happy to help you out and might teach you a neat trick/shortcut along the way.

 In order to practice each step in the pipeline, we will use a sample case located in `/rfanfs/pnl-zorro/Tutorial/Case01183_NiPype/raw`

-## Copying the Sample Case to your Home Directory
+## Copying the Sample Case to Your Home Directory

-Before beginning this tutorial, you will need to copy the directory with the sample case in it into a directory in your own “home” directory.
+Before beginning this tutorial, you will need to copy the directory with the sample case in it into a directory in your own "home" directory.

 After logging into your account on a lab computer, go to the **Applications** drop-down menu > **System Tools** > **Terminal** to open the Linux terminal

-Before we begin, we’ll need to make sure that your bashrc is sourced.
+Before we begin, we'll need to make sure that your bashrc is sourced.
 Type:
  ```
  echo source /rfanfs/pnl-zorro/software/pnlpipe3/bashrc3 >> ~/.bashrc
  ```